bioone/ARGs-MGEs-MAP/README.md

 ARGs-MGEs-MAP manual
 ==========================================

 This is a modified version of [Ublastx_stageone-2.3](https://github.com/biofuture/Ublastx_stageone) .
+We upgraded the antibiotic resistance gene (ARG) database, thereby enhancing the detection capability of ARGs.
+Additionally, we incorporated the detection capability for mobile genetic elements (MGEs).
+The mobile genetic elements (MGEs) database is sourced from [mobileOG-db](https://github.com/clb21565/mobileOG-db).

 If you  have any questions or suggestions of this tool, please leave us a message in the Issues.